lukaskupczyk/react-hook-theme/README.md

 ## Example

+Check out the [CodeSandbox](https://codesandbox.io/s/example-react18-i73swh) for a working example.

-A working example is provided in the `example` folder.
+Another example is also included in the `example` folder of the repository.

 ## Installation